WalterEA/b2cpolicyeditor/Readme.txt

-A WPF which aids in editing Azure AD B2C Identity Experience Framework Xml files.
+A WPF app for editing Azure AD B2C Identity Experience Framework Xml files.
 Note: this application does NOT use the IEF Extension xml file at all - all definitions are included in either the Base file or individual journey policy files.

 Functionality: